-The employee retention credit can be used to help companies retain workers.
-The credit is based on the qualified wages that an employee earns from the employer that is subject to FICA taxes.
+The ERC can be used to help companies retain workers.
+The credit is based on the qualified wages paid that an employee earns from the employer that is subject to FICA taxes.
 It is available on wages paid between March 12, 2020, and Sept.
 30, 2021, except for Recovery Startup Businesses that have until Dec.
 31, 2021.
-The credit is also applicable to qualified wages that are not forgiven under the Paycheck Protection Program.
+The credit is also applicable to qualified wages paid that are not forgiven under the Paycheck Protection Program.

 Eligible employers can get access to the credit by reducing employment tax deposits they are otherwise required to make.
 Also, if the employer’s employment tax deposits are not enough to cover the credit, the employer may get an advance payment from the IRS.

 The program is aimed at small businesses that are facing economic hardship and have made significant reductions in their workforce.
 The credit can be valuable to employers who are struggling to maintain a workforce, but there are a few prerequisites.